syntaxwhisper/music-library-guide/README.md

 The workflow described here is based on widely adopted tools and standards, with a particular focus on [MusicBrainz Picard](https://picard.musicbrainz.org/), ReplayGain, [Navidrome](https://www.navidrome.org/), and self-hosted music management.
 However, most of the concepts apply equally well regardless of the software you choose.

+This guide is a work in progress.
+The chapters currently available cover the core workflow: metadata philosophy, Picard configuration, common mistakes, and ReplayGain.
+Additional chapters on artwork management, lyrics, backup strategies, and long-term archival practices are in preparation and will be added in subsequent revisions.

 Before discussing software, folder structures, or streaming servers, it is important to understand a fundamental concept:

 a music library is not built on folders.